SystemsApproach/7E/introduction/protocols.rst

    Ethernet header specification.

-Of course another possible way to document protocol headers is the source code that implements the protocol.
+Of course another way to document protocol headers is the source code that implements the protocol.
 For example, the following code snippet for the UDP header is taken from the Linux kernel, where ``__be16`` and ``__sum16`` are kernel-defined types for 16-bit unsigned integers.

 .. code-block:: c